 Portable and standby generators can last and run on standby at different rates since these two are two completely different beasts.
 Additionally, standby generators should cover a standard of performance requirements by the NFPA state.

-Standby generators are largely backup generators with permanent features that are attached to the house and are always ready to fire up and light up the entire house the instant power is lost.
-On the other hand, portable generators will need you to manually pull them out and fire them up during the power outage or whenever needed.
+Standby generators are mostly backup generators with permanent features that are attached to the house and are constantly ready to fire up and illuminate the entire house when power is interrupted.
+Portable generators, on the other hand, must be manually pulled out and started during a power loss or anytime they are needed.

-Here are the main differences between standby generators and portable generators:
+Here are the primary distinctions between backup generators and portable generators:

 A) Size And Use